department-of-veterans-affairs/va.gov-team/products/public-websites/yellow-ribbon-mvp/research/jan-2020-usability-test.md

 ### Criteria

-- 8 participants who are familiar with the Yellow Ribbon program and,
+- 12 participants who are familiar with the Yellow Ribbon program and,
   - have used the Yellow Ribbon benefit within the last 12 months, or
   - are currently in the process of researching VA education benefits
-- At least 2 female participants
+- To ensure a diverse group of participants, we request a mix of enlisted and officer (for socio-economic diversity), and geographic assortment.
+Also, that of the 12, we have at least:
-- At least one participant with a disability rating of 70% or more
+  - 2 female participants
-- At least one participant who uses assistive technology (AT), such as screen readers, switches, translation, or magnification software (list of sample AT: https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/teams/vsa/accessibility/examples-of-assistive-tech.md)
+  - 1 participant with a disability rating of 70% or more
-- A mix of enlisted and officer (for socio-economic diversity), and geographic assortment
+  - 1 participant who uses assistive technology (AT), such as screen readers, switches, translation, or magnification software (list of sample AT: https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/teams/vsa/accessibility/examples-of-assistive-tech.md)

 ### Recruitment strategy